ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. Commit and push your changes through Team Explorer Everywhere.

-## Create a VSTS Build to Build Docker Images
+## Exercise 5:  Create a VSTS Build to Build Docker Images

 In this task you will create a VSTS build definition that will create two containers (a mysql database container as well as a tomcat container for running the MyShuttle2 site).
 The build will publish the containers to the Azure Container Registry you just created.